 That said, there are some folks that may need more vitamin D than just what the sun can deliver.
 This includes winter supplementation for non-farmers and construction workers that live on or above the 40 degree latitude and year-round for those who are uncomfortable with getting unprotected sun exposure or that cannot spend much time outdoors (read: another reason to become a farmer in the Southern states).
 This may seem like a surprise, but our bodies were not engineered to function at optimal level when sitting 6-12 hours in a cubicle, under fluorescent lights, hunched over a computer that emits electromagnetic rays while we toss back a Big Mac, fries and a Supersized Coca Cola (says she, hunched over her laptop in her darkened office, tossing back her kale smoothie, pretending she is immune to this statement).

-Also, those folks that may need to supplement with vitamin D includes anyone facing any major health challenge, especially autoimmune conditions (especially celiac disease), heart disease, cancers (for more info on this attend my free nutrition workshop for cancer on 4/18/12 in Denver), osteoporosis, osteomalacia, anorexia, fibromyalgia, chronic fatigue syndrome, hypothyroidism (especially Hashimoto’s), in pregnancy, in neurodegenerative disorders, with diabetes (for more info on this attend our free natural health workshop for diabetes on 3/27/12), IBS, IBD, etc. (the list could go on…just know that if it’s bad… you probably need more vitamin D and no, please don’t read that as me saying pregnancy is bad).
+Also, those folks that may need to supplement with vitamin D includes anyone facing any major health challenge, such as generally any autoimmune conditions (especially celiac disease), heart disease, cancers (for more info on this attend my free nutrition workshop for cancer on 4/18/12 in Denver), osteoporosis, osteomalacia, anorexia, fibromyalgia, hypothyroidism (especially Hashimoto’s), in pregnancy, in neurodegenerative disorders, with diabetes (for more info on this attend our free natural health workshop for diabetes on 3/27/12), Irritable Bowel Syndrome (IBS), Inflammatory Bowel Disease (IBD), etc. (the list could go on…just know that if it’s bad… you probably need more vitamin D and no, please don’t read that as me saying pregnancy is bad).

 I do want to elaborate on a couple of these health concerns—the ones I like to jabber on and on about, mostly to pretend that my lack of naturally synthesized winter vitamin D isn’t affecting my brain function yet.
 With celiac disease and actually any gastrointestinal inflammatory disorder (IBS, IBD, colitis, Chrohn’s, etc.), vitamin D absorption (and other fat soluble vitamins) is greatly compromised.
 Likewise, this is true with anorexia, in which the body is leaching minerals from the bones to compensate from lack of minerals in the diet (resulting in osteoporosis and the need for more vitamin D to support calcium and magnesium processes) and often the healthy dietary fats that support absorption of vitamin D are missing.